rachitnigam/rachitnigam.com/content/draft/stopify-history.md

 +++
-title = "A Brief History of Stopify" summary = "Undergrad writes some JavaScript and lies about the article length." date = 2018-08-22T21:52:05-04:00 draft = true
+title = "A Brief History of Stopify" date = 2018-08-22T21:52:05-04:00 draft = true

 [extra]
-tags = ["research"]
+summary = "Undergrad writes some JavaScript and lies about the article length."

 +++
 Stopify began began when Arjun asked me the question "What would it take to